anusuanath/Sem1FinalProject-MandalaMaker/README.md

   3. Change the number of axes (please do, we worked really hard on this ;-;)
   4. Make random scribbles (please do, it's fun!)
   5. Enjoy (the hardwork and product of our tears and misery)!

+## NOTE
+  MandalaMaker.java was really just our attempts at trying to apply just the formula, so if you want to see our attempts, feel free to check it out.
+The failed/long attempts are commented out, so it works just like our MMaker.java, just without the GUI.